 - Sunday: closed

-Founded in 1972 by Alejandro Fernández and wife Esperanza, today this iconic estate requires little introduction to seasoned lovers of Spanish wines.
-Indeed, Pesquera caused a massive stir following its inaugural release in 1975, when Robert Parker duly rated it on par with top Bordeaux and the price soared.
+Founded in 1972 by Alejandro Fernández and wife Esperanza, today, this iconic estate requires little introduction to seasoned Spanish wine lovers.
+Indeed, Pesquera caused a massive stir following its inaugural release in 1975, when Robert Parker duly rated it on par with top Bordeaux, and the price soared.
 Today, it remains one of the most sought-after Spanish wines, with the top cuvee Janus restricted to limited allocations.

 Visit Pesquera Winery on a Wine Tour of Ribera Del Duero